OctopusDeploy/docs/docs/deploying-applications/deployment-process/steps/community-step-templates.md

 Community step templates are publically available step templates that are contributed and updated by the community.
 There is a growing number (over 200 at the time of writing this) of templates that can help you automate your deployment without writing any scripts yourself.
 The community step templates are third party code which is licensed under apache.

+Octopus community step templates integration is enabled by default but this can be changed in the **Features** tab in the **Configuration** area.
+For more information, see [Octopus community step templates integration](/docs/administration/octopus-community-step-templates-integration.md).

 ## The Community Library {#StepTemplates-TheCommunityLibrary}

 Is there something Octopus doesn't support out-of-the-box?
 Take a look at the [Community Library](https://library.octopusdeploy.com/) which is full of step templates that have been contributed and are maintained by the Octopus community.